-The rare polar phenomenon that may spell a bitter spring
+Wild weather: 'Beast from the east - rare polar phenomenon that may spell bitter spring

 A sudden stratospheric warming (SSW) event kicks off when the temperature of the stratosphere – that's 30km to 50km above ground – over the South Pole climbs by more than 25C.
 Meteorologists think it's likely this is about to happen next week.

-Importantly, it has the potential to mess with a ring of stormy and freezing weather that encircles Antarctica, which is at its strongest at this time of year – and which we know better as the polar vortex.
+Importantly, it has the potential to mess with a ring of stormy and freezing weather that encircles Antarctica, which is at its strongest at this time of year – and which we know better as the polar vortex that's been dubbed the "beast from the east" - threatening to sent a series of cold blasts from the North Pole to Western Europe and the UK, along with the east coast of the United States.

 While this swirling, freezing air mass is usually effective at keeping harsh, wintry conditions locked up close to the pole, an SSW can help weaken or displace it in the stratosphere.